- Orthopedic Services

 Shoulder, Knee, Ankle & Foot Surgery, Sports Injuries & General Orthopaedics

-Dr. Stewart Michael Dean, 46, has been practicing orthopaedic surgery for seventeen years at University of Texas at Houston Medical School where he was a member of Alpha Omega Alpha, the Medical Honor Society.
+Dr. Stewart Michael Dean is a board certified orthopaedic surgeon.
+He attended medical school at University of Texas at Houston where he was a member of Alpha Omega Alpha, the Medical Honor Society.
 He then completed a five-year residency in University of Texas Medical School at San Antonio.
 He is board-certified by the American Board of Orthopaedic Surgery.
 His interest in medicine and his desire to use his hands led him to orthopedic surgery.
 "I've always been active in sports," Dr. Dean says.
 "I played football in high school and college and was lucky enough not to have any major injury.
 I enjoy taking care of people who are active and trying to get them back to full activities.
 Orthopedic surgery allows me to use my knowledge and hands to help patients get better."

 Dr. Dean has special interests in shoulder and knee surgery.
 He feels fortunate to have been trained when both open and arthroscopic surgery were used widely.
 "Today, many procedures are done arthroscopically that we used to do open.
 It is important to know both techniques in order to choose what is best for each individual case."
 Dr. Dean tries to treat patients nonoperatively when possible and feels that one of the best aspects of his training program was learning both nonoperative and operative treatments for orthopedic problems.

 "I enjoy seeing patients of all ages, and see both traumatic injuries and degenerative conditions in my practice."
 He feels that proper training and conditioning can lessen injuries and prolong a person's active life.
 He is committed to giving the higest quality of care possible to patients.
 He regularly attends continuing education seminars and helps teach residents at LBJ Hospital as a volunteer instructor in clinic and surgery.